Table of Contents

 • Now drag your video file from Finder to iMovie and play it.

-• Download, install, and launch Stellar Repair for Video on your system.
+Just download, install, and launch Stellar Repair for Video on your Mac or Windows system and repeat the same process.

 Download for Windows Download for Mac